About Adelaide Hills Pilates

 Pilates is a mind-body exercise that provides daily conditioning, promotes whole body health and develops mental awareness to optimize your personal performance.

-Join us in a friendly group of like-minded people for your health and well-being.
+Join us Online in a small friendly group of like-minded people for your health and well-being.
 Where “Change happens through movement and movement heals” as quoted by Joseph Pilates (Origin 1960’s: named after German physical fitness specialist Joseph Pilates (1880-1967), who devised the system).

 Emphasis is on breathing and concentration, leaving you feeling more relaxed and rejuvenated.